Matt Olson Player Props: Braves vs. Rockies

-Matt Olson, with a slugging percentage of .372 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Dinelson Lamet on the mound, June 16 at 7:20 PM ET.
+Matt Olson -- with an on-base percentage of .239 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Connor Seabold on the mound, on June 17 at 4:10 PM ET.

-In his previous game, he notched a home run while going 2-for-4 against the Rockies.
+He had a hitless performance in his most recent game (0-for-4) against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies